rome-protocol/rome-hermes/README.md

 ### Reading objects

+You'll quickly figure out that a lot of crates build on top of [`af-sui-pkg-sdk`] to generate Rust types corresponding to Move ones of their respective packages.

 The [`sui-gql-client`] crate provides pre-made queries for getting data from the Sui chain.
 Together with [`af-move-type`] and [`af-sui-pkg-sdk`], you can get full snapshots of the state of a package's objects as parsed Rust types.